 The land was homesteaded by Hazel Short in the 1930s, and continued in her ownership until 1988 when she deeded the property to her nieces.
 In 1990 they sold to a developer, and we came along at the moment when he was ready to list the property.
 From 1998 to 2000, Joe interviewed Redlands Mesa residents who knew Hazel, and he has been working off and on since then on a book inspired by her life and this land.

 We moved into our new home in January 1998, and hosted our first artists' retreat in May 1998.
 The Viola Guesthouse and garage were constructed in 2000.
+The Juniper Lodge was constructed in 2003, and used for workshops and classes, until 2016 when we converted it to long-term residental housing.
+In early 2020 we converted Viola-Rose Guesthouse to long-term also, with 30-day minimum.
 Over the years we have documented with photos the homestead cleanup, our landscaping, the building construction, the flora and fauna, and our retreat guests.

 Looking back over the years, it has been a remarkable journey — incredibly interesting, challenging and rewarding — with no end in sight.
 Joe keeps “finding” new trails to build, his words continue to pour forth, and with Katherine’s health odyssey magically resolved, in some ways we may be growing younger as the land is restored.